rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/business-and-art.md

 ## "Selling out" draws criticism even though it's kind of the point

-Selling out is a lot more literal for startups acquired by larger companies, but the term gets applied to art enough that I think this is a meaningful overlap.
+[[Selling out]] is a lot more literal for startups acquired by larger companies, but the term gets applied to art enough that I think this is a meaningful overlap.
 My take for a while has been: why wouldn't an artist want to make money with their work?
 Don't hate the player, hate the game.

 ## Scenes are generative, supportive, hard to replicate

-I realized pretty quickly writing about [[scenes]] was going to have to be its own post, so if you want more on that, check it out.
+I realized pretty quickly writing about [[scenes]] was going to have to be its own note.

 In general, scenes for artists and for entrepreneurs (mostly of the tech variety) are highly similar.
 You've got a bunch (or maybe a few) really passionate people all hanging out and swapping ideas.
 Their goal isn't to make something incredible or earth-shattering, just to have fun with their craft and have a good time building together.
 It's only once people outside the scene start looking in that the rest of the world realizes *wow, they've been crafting some really brilliant shit over here.*